-As a general rule,short-term vacation rentals are not permitted within the Asheville city limits (more on this in a moment).
-But, there are exceptions.
+As a general rule, short-term vacation rentals are not permitted within the Asheville city limits (more on this in a moment), but there are exceptions.
 Some of these are in the Central Business District in Downtown Asheville.
-There are some condominium buildings downtown that were issued short-term vacation rental (STVR) permits and were “grandfathered in” as permitted vacation rentals.
-In some cases, these permits don’t apply to the entire the whole building, but only to units on certain floors.
+There are some condominium buildings downtown that were issued short-term vacation rental (STVR) permits and “grandfathered in” as permitted vacation rentals.
+In some cases, these permits don’t apply to the entire building, but only to units on certain floors.
 These specific condos are in high demand and typically sell quickly when they come on the market.

 When condo units in Asheville are available for use as a vacation rental, they also sell for more than an otherwise similar unit that does not have the option to be used as a vacation rental.